dlastic/odin-landing-page/README.md

 ## Features

 - **Header:** Includes a logo and navigation links.
-- **Hero Section:** Features a title, subtext, and call-to-action button.
+- **Hero Section:** Features a title, subtext, and sign-up button.
 - **Information Section:** Grid layout with placeholder images and text.
 - **Testimonial Section:** Inspiring quote with author attribution.
+- **Call-to-action Section:** Call-to-action text with a sign-up button.
 - **Footer:** Displays a copyright notice.

 ## Technologies Used